kodecocodes/ios-interview/All Questions/README.md

 Questions
 ==================================

 These are all the questions we've gathered from the iOS community.
 Some have comments as to why the question is asked, or hints for the answer.
 Enjoy!
-And if you want a question included here, please submit a PR!
+And if you want a question included here, please [submit them through this form](https://airtable.com/shrdvv00rPZE8xfBG).

-<iframe class="airtable-embed" src="https://airtable.com/embed/shrikTPjGlPxeUT4S?backgroundColor=yellow&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

 ### Design Patterns
 What is MVC?